The ‘insider’ perspective from Dr Annemarie O’Dwyer, Director of neurodivergent insider:

 There is a paradox that exists in the education sector, one which hinders the inclusive practice of educational establishments.

-However, the same inclusive policies and practices are often not extended, or indeed, even considered as necessary for neurodivergent teaching professionals.
+However, the same inclusive policies and practices are often not extended, or indeed, even considered necessary for neurodivergent teaching professionals.
 This certainly was my own experience.
 I was left to navigate through the performative expectations of what it is to be a teaching professional in an education sector governed by accountability measures.

 Be a champion for inclusive practice.